AKA LRPs – Microwave Little Red Potatoes!

-Uncle Steve’s LRPs (Little Red Potatoes – with garlic, butter, and chives!) … a quick and easy side dish recipe that won’t disappoint!
+Uncle Steve’s LRPs (Microwave Little Red Potatoes – with garlic, butter, and chives!) … a quick and easy side dish recipe that won’t disappoint!

 Spring is coming and I want to cook outside!
 Every.
 Single.
 Day.
 Unfortunately, it’s cold and rainy (or snowy) this time of year.
 Fortunately, I have some easy and tasty recipes, like these Little Red Potatoes, for indoor cooking.
 I especially love recipes that don’t heat up the house on a hot day.
 My kitchen gets uncomfortably HOT, so I do as little indoor cooking as I can when it’s warm out.
-This is a recipe memory from my teenage days, taught to me by a family friend.
+This is a recipe memory from my teenage days, learned from a family friend.

 Recently, I was in a rut trying to think of a rainy-day recipe and remembered Uncle Steve’s LRPs.
 These potatoes are buttery, chivey, garlicky, and easily prepared in the microwave!
 They resemble smashed potatoes, but cooked in the microwave, not steamed, boiled, or roasted!